 - Change Object State: Change the display state of an object

 - Start Timeline: Start the playback of the target timeline.
-This is important when your project has added timelines and you want to use actions to call them
+This is important when your project has added timelines and you want to use actions to call them.

 Note: Each object can have more than one event and each event can have more than one action.
-Events vary from object to object, which means different types of object can have different types of event.
+Events vary from object to object, which means different types of object can have different types of events.

 If you want to know more about each type of events and actions in ActivePresenter 7, feel free to take a look at PDF User Manual from page 191 to page 195.

 In general, the procedure of working with events – actions is to add events to objects/slides, then add actions to events, and finally and optionally, add conditions to actions.
 Besides, you can copy, paste, or remove events and actions at ease.
 Let’s get to know in detail.

 To add an event to an object or slide, take the following steps:

 Step 1: Select an object or a slide that you want to add events.
 Note that you cannot add events to multiple objects at once.